Gold - Animation Creation

-Animation: a way of making a movie by using a series of drawings , computer graphics, or photographs of objects (such as puppets or models)
+Animation: Animation is a way of making a movie by using a series of drawings , computer graphics, or photographs of objects (such as puppets or models).

-Storyboard: a sequence of drawings, typically with some directions and dialogue, representing the shots planned for a movie or television production
+Storyboard: Storyboard is a sequence of drawings, typically with some directions and dialogue, representing the shots planned for a movie or television production.

 1.Take a look at some tools that will help you out: